-Rachael Lorna Johnstone is Professor of Law at the University of Akureyri, and Adjunct Professor of Law at Ilisimatusarfik (the University of Greenland).
+Rachael Lorna Johnstone is professor of law at the University of Akureyri and at Ilisimatusarfik (the University of Greenland).

 Professor Johnstone is an active member of the International Law Association and two thematic networks of the University of the Arctic: on Arctic Law and on Sustainable Resources and Social Responsibility.
+She is a member of the board of the Icelandic Human Rights Center.
+She is also a member of the Arctic Circle Mission Council on Greenland in the Arctic and serves on the advisory board of the Polar Research and Policy Initiative.
 She is the deputy member for Iceland on the Social and Human Working Group of the International Arctic Science Committee.
-She also services on the advisory board of the Polar Research and Policy Initiative, the social sciences and educational sciences expert panel for the national Icelandic Research Fund (Rannís rannsóknasjóður), and the board of the Equality Fund of Iceland under the Parliament of Iceland.

 Professor Johnstone holds a doctorate in juridical science from the University of Toronto (2004), an M.A. in Polar Law from the University of Akureyri (2014), an LL.M. (magna cum laude) in Legal Theory from the European Academy of Legal Theory (2000) and an LL.B.
 (Hons) from the University of Glasgow (1999).